 Bonobos live in swampy humid primary and secondary rainforests in central Africa at elevations below 1500m

 Fruit plays a central role in bonobos diet.
-In addition to fruit bonobos have been seen actively eating seeds, sprouts, leaves, bark, flowers, stems, roots, fungi, insect larvae, earthworms and opportunistically small mammals, honey, eggs and soil.
-A day in the life of a bonobo is usually spent in the trees and consists of a period of feeding, followed by a long period of resting, then travel, foraging, nest building and group interaction.
+In addition to fruit bonobos have been seen actively eating seeds, sprouts, leaves, bark, flowers, stems, roots, fungi, insect larvae, earthworms, small mammals, honey, eggs and soil.
+A day in the life of a bonobo is usually spent in the trees and consists foraging, resting, travelling, nest building and group interaction.

 Friends and family